yale-datachemist/entity-resolution/README.md

 ## NOTES

-This project was done with TerminusDB 11.1.12 and VectorLink commit id "0233faa".
+This project was done with TerminusDB 11.1.12 and VectorLink tag `preview-20240918`.

-Our Rust build uses SIMD instructions, so it needs to be on the nightly toolchain.
+Our Rust build uses SIMD instructions, so it needs to be on the nightly toolchain, and ensuring the rust compile flags enable avx2.
+The easiest way to get this right is to use nix, which builds vectorlink in a predefined environment.

 ## Entity Designators